a-y-u-s-h/experiments/README.md

 There are X and Y axes..and there are two points - one able to move only along X axis and another only along Y, I named them 'anchors'.
 Both of those anchors undergo their separate Simple Harmonic Motions, their individual angular speeds, amplitudes, etc can be controlled on the fly.
 Then on a line joining those two, there's a point which divides the line segment joining those anchors in some ratio, say m1: m2.
-In GUI controls, m1 and m2 would've been confusing for someone who didn't read description, so I named those control labels as Proximities from anchors.
+In GUI controls, m1 and m2 would've been confusing for someone who didn't read description, so I named those control labels as *proximities* from anchors.
 Playing with this could result in many pretty cool results.